-\begin{teor} The functor $\k_*^?$ is naturally equivalent to $ \ku_*^?$; that is, the equivariant homotopy groups of $\c(X,G)$ correspond to the equivariant connective K-homology groups of $X$ when $X$ is a finite $G$-CW-complex and $G$ is finite. \end{teor} \begin{proof} We already proved in theorem \ref{s1t} that the natural transformation $\mathfrak{A}$ defined in the above section is an isomorphism when $X=S^1$ with a trivial $G$-action.
-To prove the theorem it is enough to prove that $\mathfrak{A}$ is an isomorphism when $X=S^1\wedge G/H$ with trivial $G$-action over $S^1$ and the usual $G$-action over $G/H$, it is because any $G$-CW-complex is built with cells $S^k\times G/H$.
+where the last equality is a consequence of $f=\frac{1}{|H|}\sum_{g\in G}g\cdot\mu((g^{-1}\cdot f)|_X)$.
+Taking homotopy groups we obtain the desired result. \end{proof} As a consequence of the above lemma we obtain the following theorem. \begin{teor} The functor $\k^?_*$ is naturally equivalent to $ \ku_*^?$; that is, the equivariant homotopy groups of $\c(X,G)$ are isomorphic to the equivariant reduced connective K-homology groups of $X$ when $X$ is a finite $G$-CW-complex and $G$ is finite. \end{teor} \begin{proof} We already proved in Theorem \ref{s1t} that the natural transformation $\mathfrak{A}$ defined in the section above is an isomorphism when $X=S^0$ with a trivial $G$-action.
+To prove the theorem it is enough to prove that $\mathfrak{A}$ is an isomorphism when $X=S^0\wedge G/H=(G/H)_+$ with trivial $G$-action over $S^0$ and the usual $G$-action over $G/H$.
+It is so because we proceed by cellular induction.
 Consider the commutative diagram

-where $i_*:k^H_*(*)\rightarrow k_*^G(G/H)$ is the isomorphism obtained in the above lemma and $i_*:K^H_*(*)\rightarrow K_*^G(G/H)$ is the isomorphism obtained from the indicution structure for K-homology (see \cite{lu2002}).
-From this diagram we can obtain that is an isomorphism. \end{proof}

-As a corollary of this theorem we see that we have constructed a model for the spectrum of equivariant K-theory for finite groups.
-More specifically
+where $i_*:\k^H_*(S^0)\rightarrow \k_*^G(S^0\wedge G/H)$ is the isomorphism obtained in Lemma \ref{ind1} and $i_*:\widetilde{K}^H_*(S^0)\rightarrow \widetilde{K}_*^G(S^0\wedge G/H)$ is the isomorphism obtained from the induction structure for equivariant K-homology (see \cite{lu2002}).
+From this diagram we obtain that the map is an isomorphism. \end{proof} As a corollary of Theorem \ref{equivalencia} we can construct a model for equivariant connective K-theory spectrum for finite groups.